 Bio-Rad: Q1 Earnings Snapshot

 HERCULES, Calif.
 (AP) — HERCULES, Calif.
-(AP) — Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported first-quarter net income of $69 million, after reporting a loss in the same period a year earlier.
+(AP) — Bio-Rad Laboratories Inc. (BIO) on Thursday reported first-quarter net income of $69 million, after reporting a loss in the same period a year earlier.

-On a per-share basis, the Hercules, California-based company said it had profit of $2.32.
+On a per-share basis, the Hercules, California-based company said it had net income of $2.32.
 Earnings, adjusted for non-recurring costs, were $3.34 per share.

 The maker of instruments used in biomedical research posted revenue of $676.8 million in the period.

-Bio-Rad shares have climbed 16% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $467.95, a fall of 18% in the last 12 months.
+Bio-Rad shares have risen 10% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $462.61, a fall of nearly 10% in the last 12 months.